mgsloan/todoist-shortcuts/README.md

 ## Manipulation of selected items

-If none are selected, then these will probably apply to the cursor instead.
+If none are selected, then these will apply to the cursor instead.

 | keys | action                            |
 | ---  | ---                               |